 - Decide on the basic encoding of the text. - Decide on the method and the format of the markup. - Assign markup tags arbitrarily, and document their meaning.
 Take care to mark up portions of text with different meanings differently. - Try to capture all the available structure information about the text.
 Concentrate on the logical structure and do not worry about the layout, except if it carries essential information. - Do not omit any available information that has no apparent use.
-It might become important and useful later, if it is preserved now. - Rely on the computer to perform clerical tasks efficiently when given enough information; but remember that it is not intelligent, and that you will have to do the thinking.

-- Do not worry about efficiency of processing.
+It might become important and useful later, if it is preserved now. - Rely on the computer to perform clerical tasks efficiently when given enough information; but remember that it is not intelligent, and that you will have to do the thinking. - Do not worry about efficiency of processing.
 Computers can be expected to continue getting faster.

-Some of these recommendations may sound obvious and trivial.
-According to our experience they are not.
+Some of these recommendations may sound quite obvious and trivial.
+According to our experience they are not, or at least not always observed.

-5 An application
+5 An example of an application

-We have tested the viability of our approach within an ongoing project [Ser94] of compiling a dictionary of Greek loan-words within Arabic.
+We have tested the viability of our approach within an ongoing project [Ser93, Ser94] of compiling a dictionary of Greek loan-words within Arabic.
 A central requirement is the ability to print Arabic, Greek, Syriac or Hebrew, and Latin script, and we decided to use and, if required, extend the author's ArabTeX system.